convissor/login-security-solution/readme.txt

 = Improvements Over Similar WordPress Plugins =

 * Multisite network support
-* Monitors auth cookies for bad user names and hashes
+* Monitors authentication cookies for bad user names and hashes
 * Adjusts WordPress' password policy user interfaces
 * Takes security seriously so the plugin itself does not open your site to SQL, HTML, or header injection vulnerabilities